rushimok73/AWS-SAA-C03-Notes/README.md

 As long as 1+ servers are operational, the LB is operational.
 Clients shouldn't see errors that occur with one server.

+Cross Zone LB - Feature to load balance accross AZs (What happens when AZA has 10 instances but AZB only has 1)

+Instances dont need to be public to interface with a public ELB

+You need 8+ Free IPs per subnet (/28 techincally is ok, but we use /27 for scaling)

 #### 1.12.1.2.
 LB Exam PowerUp

 - Clients connect to the **listener** of the load balancer.